bite123/sOCP/README.md

 ***Note*:**

 - *This function is generally to process mRNA sequences from NCBI RefSeq or other database, in which both mRNA and ORF within the mRNA are provided.*
-- *If you have the mRNA sequence but have no idea where the ORF starts and ends, use the function in **3.1** instead, which only require the RNA sequence as input.*
+- *If you have the mRNA sequence but have no idea where the ORF starts and ends, you can only use the function in **3.1** instead, which require merely the RNA sequence as input.
+However, it is not recommended.*

 ```
 Corresponding description in PreprocessingFasta.py